Chapter 10: Mr. Green

 “Don’t care.
 Just shut up!” he hears the slamming of her office doors.

 A low whistle interrupted Lucas train of thoughts, “I swear I’m adopted.
 I’m the nicest Montréal there is.
 Don’t you think so?”

 Lucas abruptly stops and stood up facing, none other than Troy Montréal.
 Lucas swallowed an imaginary lump as he faces the brother of his lady boss.
 It’s been years since their infamous and informal encounter which involved a lot of running and hiding.
 He could feel the sweat forming on his palms, on his back.
 He checked his heart rate booming against his ribs.
-He prayed the that Troy wouldn’t remember him, the naive high school boy who has a foolish crush on his only sister.
+He prayed that Troy wouldn’t remember him, the naive high school boy who has a foolish crush on his only sister.

-Troy’s green orbs met Lucas’s amber, a spark of recognition flashes across them.
+Troy’s green orbs met Lucas’s amber, a spark of recognition flashed across them.
 Don’t flinch.
 Don’t flinch.
 That was Lucas’s mantra as he holds an unblinking eye contact that Troy had started.
 A smile plays on Troy’s, “Don’t you think so?
 Lucas”